 Planning permission is not usually required for roof mounts although listed buildings and those in conservation area will need to apply.
 We can provide professional advice on planning requirements.

-High quality panels like REC guarantee a 25 year power output such that the panels will still produce 80% of the electricity they are producing today in 25 years’ time.
+High quality panels like REC and QCells guarantee a 25 year power output such that the panels will still produce over 80% of the electricity they are producing today in 25 years’ time.
 However the estimated lifetime for these solar panels is estimated to be much longer.

 Project costs will depend on size and panel quality.
 Please contact us for a site survey and we’ll be able to give you a price and all the return figures you can expect.

-Can a solar panels produce electricity on a cloudy day?
+16. Can solar panels produce electricity on a cloudy day?

-Yes, solar panels still produce energy even on a cloudy day although not as much as a sunny day.
+Yes, solar panels still produce energy even on a cloudy day, although not as much as on a sunny day.